Yörüks: Balkans

 In 1900 the Rumelian Turkish population in the Balkans was estimated at seven million.
 Shortly after the independence of the new Bulgarian state, they formed a significant minority in the country.
 Several waves of migration led to a decline of the Rumelian Turkish population, leaving about 1.5 million people by 1925.
 Many Rumelian Turks in Greece are not counted in census because they are registered as Christians to escape discrimination.
-Due to religious, linguistic and social differences, most part of Rumelian Turks did not intermarry or mix with the native populations of the Balkans.
+Due to religious, linguistic and social differences, most Rumelian Turks did not intermarry or mix with the native populations of the Balkans.

 As late as 1971, Rumelian Turks still formed a distinct ethnos of former nomads (known as Yorukluk).
 Originally, these Yörük nomads were taken from West Anatolia (Saruhan, Menemen) to colonize parts of Rumelia, such as Thessaly and Rhodope in the Greek-Bulgarian-Macedonian borderland, or Plovdiv and Yambol in Bulgaria.

-Yörüks of Macedonia and Bulgaria
+Yörüks of North Macedonia and Bulgaria

-In 1993, the Yörük population of Bulgaria is estimated at approx. 418 thousand people, mainly divided into Surguch (7,000 without children) and Yörük (320,000 without children).
+In 1993, the Yörük population of Bulgaria is estimated at approx. 418 thousand people, mainly divided into Surguch (7000 without children) and Yörük (320,000 without children).
 They live mainly in the European part of Turkey, in Dulovo and the Deliorman area in Bulgaria and in the Kumanovo and Bitola areas of North Macedonia.
 Dialects include Gajal, Gerlovo Turk, Karamanli, Kyzylbash, Surguch, Tozluk Turk, Yuruk (Konyar, Yoruk), Prizren and Macedonian Gagauz.
 Current estimates of 2019 assume that in the entire Balkan region approx. 1.5 to 2.3 million people of Yörük Turkish descent live.